Occam’s Razor: The Atomic Mental Model

 Occam’s Razor is important because it helps us find the right answer faster.

-Simpler explanations (with fewer assumptions) are easier to check and validate than more complicated one.
-Occam’s Razor also encourages us to check our assumptions and biases that may be clouding our judgment.
+Occam’s Razor also encourages us to check our assumptions and biases that may cloud our judgment.

 Together, this makes it a great way to come to better conclusions faster.